How to Choose the Best Patient Lift Sling

 Cons

-• The arms are not tucked in as securely as with the full body sling
+• The arms are not tucked in as securely as with the full-body sling

-• Patients can get a “closed in” feeling from the crossing straps in front of their bodies
+• Patients can get a “closed-in” feeling from the crossing straps in front of their bodies

-The U-Shape sling crosses under the patient’s legs and is the easiest to use since it doesn’t go under the patient’s bottom.
+The U-shaped sling crosses under the patient’s legs and is the easiest to use since it doesn’t go under the patient’s bottom.
 The sling is open at the bottom for efficient transfers from bed to toilet or wheelchair.
-They are most often used for bathroom transfers, and often called toilet slings or hygiene slings.
+They are most often used for bathroom transfers and are often called toilet slings or hygiene slings.
 This sling is fitted while the patient is lying down, and it can be left under the patient while the toilet is being used.
 They do not come standard with head support.
 U-shaped slings are compatible with transfers to and from the toilet, chair to chair, and chair to commode.

 Pros